- Experience Related Statistics

 According to research by SBI, reported in Harvard Business Review:

-“Almost half (41%) of the sales professionals surveyed reported satisfaction in their role but are still searching for a new job, and 44% of satisfied high performers are actively on the hunt.”
+“Almost half (41%) of the sales professionals surveyed reported job satisfaction but are still searching for a new job, and 44% of satisfied high performers are actively on the hunt.”

 What does turnover rate mean to you in reality?
 For every ten sellers in your sales organizations, 3 of them will be gone within the next 12 months.